 The Noise Reduction Coefficient that ranges from 0 to 1.0 indicates how much the material sound can absorb.
 An NRC of 0 means that the tile replicates all of the sounds and send them back into the room, and an NRC of 1.0 means that the ceiling tile absorbs all of the sound effects.

 The Ceiling Attenuation Class is used in measuring how well the ceiling tile can prevent sound from being transmitted through the slab.

 The CAC is of more efficient rating if you’re worried about sound going through the ceiling to the room above.

-A tile with a CAC higher than 35 is considered to be of high performance in terms of its sound-blocking competences, and among ceiling tile supplies, materials from mineral tend to have better CAC ratings.
+A tile with a CAC higher than 35 is considered to be of high performance in terms of its sound-blocking competencies, and among ceiling tile supplies, materials from minerals tend to have better CAC ratings.

 How To Soundproof A Drop Ceiling

 A drop ceiling can be made quieter by:-